Kym Ng

-Kym Ng Kwee Khim (born 1 July 1967) is a Singaporean television host and actress.
+Kym Ng Kwee Kim (born 1 July 1967) is a Singaporean television host and actress.
 She is known as one of Mediacorp's Variety Ah Jies (综艺阿姐).

 Ng has received numerous accolades locally and regionally.

 At the Star Awards, she was recognised with 4 record-breaking Best Variety Show Host wins in 1998, 1999, 2011 and 2013, two Best Supporting Actress wins in 2018 and 2021, and a Best Actress win in 2024.
 Her win in 1998 made her the first recipient in the former category.

 Regionally, Ng was also awarded two Asian Television Awards in 2003 and 2005 and an Asia Rainbow TV Award in 2019.

 Education

 Ng was educated at River Valley High School and did pre-university studies (A Levels) at Tanjong Katong Secondary School.

 Career

 Ng was previously a flight stewardess with Singapore Airlines.
 She began her show business career as a singer, releasing albums under the recording company, Hype Records.
 Subsequently, she joined the MediaCorp's predecessor Television Corporation of Singapore in 1995.
 Ng's debut acting role was as a courtesan in Strange Encounters III, replacing Margaret Lee as she was injured in a fall and could not act.
 Ng started her hosting career in a similar way as a temporary replacement for one of City Beats host, He Yongfang.

 Ng became known to audiences as host of the popular infotainment programme City Beat alongside Pan Lingling, Lina Ng, Sharon Au and Bryan Wong.
 Her performance in the programme earned Ng her first two wins in the coveted Best Variety Show Host award at the Star Awards.
 In 2001, she left MediaCorp and joined SPH MediaWorks.

 In 2004, Ng acted in her first English drama, Durian King, a local sitcom produced by Channel i, alongside Adrian Pang.
 She would win the award Best Comedy Performance by an Actress in the 2005 Asian Television Awards even though Channel i ceased to exist by then.

 In 2005, SPH MediaWorks merged with MediaCorp and Ng was transferred back to MediaCorp.

 Although bilingual, Ng is most often seen on Chinese language programmes on Channel 8 and Channel U. She is known for her direct connection with the audience and her bubbly nature.
 She often hosts "food reviews" and variety shows.
 Since returning to MediaCorp, Ng has enjoyed success and has hosted more than 150 shows since the start of her television career.

 In 2005, Ng was approached by director Wee Li Lin to star in the film, Gone Shopping.
 Her performance was stated by the Straits Times as "(Kym) Ng is a revelation here.
 Her role Clara, who could have been a self-indulgent bore of a character, is beguilingly shy, naively yearning and sweetly forlorn."
 The film took two years to complete (June 2005 to July 2007).
 Ng was quoted on U-weekly magazine that she was mentally prepared that the film would not follow through.
 The principal shoot of the film commenced in December 2006 to March 2007.